rpetrich/patrolaroid/README.md

 Patrolaroid scans production infrastructure from a safe distance rather than within production, so you don’t have to install an agent, run code, or perform other invasive infosec rituals to use it.

 ## Overview
 Patrolaroid snapshots AWS instances to uncover malware, backdoors, cryptominers, toolkits, and other attacker tomfoolery that you probably don’t want in your prod.
-Software engineers, security engineers, and cloud administrators only need familiarity with YARA and the AWS management console to use it.
+Software engineers, security engineers, and cloud administrators only need familiarity with YARA and the AWS Management Console to use it.

 Patrolaroid does not require running an agent or code in prod and generally avoids the myriad stability and performance sins of security tools.